mui/material-ui/docs/data/joy/components/card/card.md

 Use the Card Cover and Card Content components to expose multiple layers between a Card and the UI elements on its surface.

 Card Cover makes it possible to add images, videos, and color and gradient overlays underneath the Card Content.
+Hover your mouse on the demo below to see how the layers are stacked:

+{{"demo": "CardLayers3d.js" }}

 #### Images and videos